pverscha/phd_thesis/8-chapter_2_unipept_desktop_v1.md

 In order to quantify peptide occurrence, a peptide can be included more than once in this file and the “filter duplicate peptides” option should be disabled for the analysis.

 Because projects are folder-based, they can contain both the raw input data as well as the analysis results for an assay, making it practical for users to share projects with each other, for instance, in the form of compressed project folders.
-In addition, previously performed analyses do not need to be recomputed when the application is restarted, as opposed to analyses that were run on the Unipept website, which need to be recomputed every time the web site is closed.
+In addition, previously performed analyses do not need to be recomputed when the application is restarted, as opposed to analyses that were run on the Unipept website, which need to be recomputed every time the website is closed.

 #### Comparative analysis
 ![Screenshot of the inter-assay comparative analysis pipeline.
 Note that it is possible to select multiple assays from the project explorer.
 A heatmap is constructed from the set of items that were selected for comparison at the top of the page.](resources/figures/chapter2_comparative_analysis_screenshot.png)